 Jason O’Ceannobháin is a wildlife, equine and portrait artist based in the historically rich town of Celbridge, Co.
 Kildare, Ireland.

-I traveled all around rural Ireland, painting different landscape scenes, villages and towns but my true interest was in wildlife and equine.
+I traveled around rural Ireland, painting different landscape scenes, villages and towns but my true passion is in wildlife and equine studies.

-When I returned to Ireland in 2009, I began working on an African wildlife themed exhibition and built a collection of paintings which fabricated an auspicious show.
-This bedded the foundations of becoming a professional artist.
+Upon my return to Ireland, I began working on an African wildlife themed exhibition called ‘The Architects of the Savanna’.
+I created a collection of paintings which fabricated a successful show, bedding the foundations of becoming a professional artist.

-To all my relatives, collectors, close friends and fellow artists who will recognize themselves, I can’t thank you enough for all your support and encouragement”.
+To my fiancé, relatives, friends and fellow artists, I can’t thank you enough for all your support and encouragement”.